dkoslicki/CommonKmers/README.md

 # CommonKmers #
-This is a work in progress, and not yet ready for use.

-This is the source code for CommonKmers.

 ## What is CommonKmers? ##
 CommonKmers is a k-mer based bacterial community reconstruction technique that utilizes sparsity promoting ideas from the field of compressed sensing to reconstruct the composition of a bacterial community.
 This method allows for strain-level abundance estimation, and can quantify the evolutionary distance between organisms in the sample and in the training database (thereby allowing for successful classification even with incomplete training data).